Wealthfront Automated Bond Portfolio Methodology White Paper

 Source: Wealthfront

 Perhaps surprisingly, neither portfolio includes municipal bonds.
 Although municipal bonds are typically exempt from federal taxes, their yields tend to be lower, and they are just as volatile as other bonds.
-As of February 2023, the yield on municipal bonds was low enough so that even with their tax advantages and relatively low correlation with other types of bonds, they didn’t earn any weight in the portfolios.
+As of May 2024, the yield on municipal bonds was low enough so that even with their tax advantages and relatively low correlation with other types of bonds, they didn’t earn any weight in the portfolios.

 Table 7: Pre and After-tax Yield